 Why Do Dogs Experience Anxiety?

 Anxiety can affect dogs of all breeds and ages.
-Dogs can become anxious or nervous for many reasons.
+In addition, dogs can also become anxious or nervous for many reasons.

-Symptoms of anxiety are especially common in dogs that have been rehomed, abandoned by their owners or have spent a significant amount of time in an animal shelter.
+Anxiety is especially common in dogs that have been rehomed, abandoned by their owners or have spent a lot of time in an animal shelter.

-These symptoms of anxiety tend to arise due to the fear of abandonment, separation anxiety, travel, loud noises and when meeting strangers.
+These symptoms tend to arise due to the fear of abandonment, separation anxiety, travel, loud noises and meeting strangers.
+Thus, before you can start to treat your dog’s anxiety, it is first crucial to find the root cause.

-There are many ways in which your dog can express anxiety.
-Some of the most common ways in which canine anxiety manifests are as follows:
+There are also many ways in which your dog can express anxiety.
+Some of the most common signs are:

 - Excessive barking